Florida Pick 3 In the Florida Pick 3 lottery, you can place a “st... | Channels for Pearson+

 Odds

 Odds represent the ratio of the probability of an event occurring to the probability of it not occurring.
-In the case of the Florida Pick 3 lottery, the odds against winning can be calculated by comparing the number of losing outcomes (999) to the number of winning outcomes (1), resulting in odds of 999 to 1 against winning.
+In the case of the lottery, the odds against winning can be calculated as the ratio of losing outcomes (999) to winning outcomes (1), which gives odds of 999:1.
+This contrasts with the payoff odds, which are based on the potential winnings relative to the stake.

 Recommended video: